ubcofood/skipthelineapp/README.md

 Each user can interact with the system to perform an activity.

-The login page has three navigation tabs allowing different types of user to log in accordingly.
+The login page has three navigation tabs allowing different types of users to log in accordingly.

-The options avaliable to the Admin are edit vendor list, update vendor logo, edit vendor's details, create vendor's account,add/remove vendors, export vendor data and view vendor analytics.
+The options available to the Admin are edit vendor list, update vendor logo, edit vendor's details, create vendor's account,add/remove vendors, export vendor data and view vendor analytics.

 The options available to the Vendor are add food category, add food details, add food allergens, edit food descriptions, view order number, view order descriptions, update food order, edit menus, upload product picture, view revenue, view analytics and delete order.